-The new measures would help address gaps in the federal government’s Canada Emergency Commercial Rent Assistance (CECRA) program by protecting a wider range of tenants than are eligible for the program and tenants whose landlords have decided not to apply.
+The new measures help address gaps in the federal government’s Canada Emergency Commercial Rent Assistance (CECRA) program by protecting a wider range of tenants than are eligible for the program and tenants whose landlords have decided not to apply.

-Bill 23 protections would apply from March 17, 2020 to August 31, 2020 and would allow government to create a regulation to extend the dates.
+The act's protections apply from March 17, 2020 to August 31, 2020 and allow government to create a regulation to extend the dates.

-- protect eligible commercial tenants from having their leases terminated if they can’t pay rent as a result of the COVID-19 pandemic
+- protect eligible commercial tenants from having their leases terminated if they can not pay rent as a result of the COVID-19 pandemic

 - prevent landlords from raising rent and charging late fees and penalties on missed rent

-- If passed, any late fees, penalties, or rent increases imposed on a commercial tenant by their landlord between March 17, 2020 and August 31, 2020 would need to be reimbursed.
+- any late fees, penalties, or rent increases imposed on a commercial tenant by their landlord between March 17, 2020 and August 31, 2020 would need to be reimbursed

 - commercial tenants with tenancy agreements eligible for the CECRA program, but whose landlords have chosen not to participate

 - commercial lease agreements where tenants have had to close their business due to public health orders or have had their business revenue decline by 25% or more as a result of the COVID-19 pandemic, offering protections to tenants who do not meet the eligibility criteria of a 70% revenue decline required under the CECRA program

-Tenants and landlords would need to work together to develop a rent payment plan for missed payments.
-If a tenant’s actions violate any lease provisions other than those covered by the Act, the tenant may be evicted or penalized in accordance to the lease’s terms.
+Tenants and landlords need to work together to develop a rent payment plan for missed payments.
+If a tenant’s actions violate any lease provisions other than those covered by the act, the tenant may be evicted or penalized in accordance with the terms of the lease.

-The legislation would not apply to evictions or lease terminations that happened before the legislation was tabled on June 16, 2020.
+- evictions or lease terminations that happened before the legislation was tabled on June 16, 2020

 - Alberta leads country supporting economic relaunch (June 5, 2020)